parmag/fixefid/README.md

 # Fixefid
-Fixefid is a Java library for working with fixed fields formatted text files.
+Fixefid is a Java library for working with fixed fields formatted text files and CSV files.
 It differs from other tools focusing on:
 <ul>
   <li>Easy-to-use</li>